denten-books/plain-text/3-format.md

 arranged in space on a screen or ink on a page.
 Something called the Document Object Model describes that chain of transformations in detail, containing in essence an intermediary map or a blueprint of the intended document.
-The blueprint is not quite concrete, however, because the machine must anticipate a number of possible two-dimensional spaces like pages and screens of differing sizes, signifying relationships between elements within a range of possible concrete objects.[^ln3-dom] In order to materialize, the hierarchical model must be arranged and fixed into the surface of an actual medium, according to predefined rules specified in the model.
-These media have actual dimensions.
-In this way, a footnote specified "at the bottom of the page" at the level of the model can then be rendered one way at the bottom of a specific page of a certain size, like A1 (841mm × 1,189mm) for example, and in another way at the bottom of another specific piece of paper of a much smaller A4-sized sheet (210mm × 297mm).[^ln3-iso216] Viewing and printing operations constitute a movement opposite to that of optical character recognition.
+The blueprint is not itself a fully formed concrete object, however, because the machine must anticipate a number of possible two-dimensional spaces like pages and screens of differing sizes, signifying relationships between elements within a range of possible concrete objects.[^ln3-dom] In order to materialize, the hierarchical model must be arranged and fixed into the surface of an actual medium, according to predefined rules specified in the model.
+In this way, a footnote which the model specifies is to be placed "at the bottom of the page" can then be rendered one way at the bottom of a specific page of a certain size, like A1 (841mm × 1,189mm) for example, and in another way at the bottom of another specific piece of paper of a much smaller A4-sized sheet (210mm × 297mm).[^ln3-iso216] Viewing and printing operations thus constitute a movement opposite to that of optical character recognition.
 In printing a document, the machine creates a static image, which flattens out the layers of content and visual style.
 Abstract objects specified by the abstract model are then reified into a set of relationships between specific concrete objects on the page [@furuta_document_1982, 419-20;
 @kimura_structure_1984].

+The resulting laminate contains content appropriately formed and fused into its medium.
 SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now at the basis of ubiquitous XML and HTML markup languages through ISO 8879, describes a number of such text transformations that occur to "generate the proper output form."
 In the process of formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 97].

 !["System Command and Data Flow."
 Flows and transformations between data structures at "disk file" level and text structures at the "user terminal" and the "line printer" levels [@madnick_script_1968, 98].](images/script.png)

+The schematics show that formatting involves more than simple application of visual style to words.
+Formatter designers from TROFF to FORMAT rather describe their programs in terms of instrumental control.
+Richard Berns, the IBM engineer and developer of FORMAT, wrote that "text control" accomplishes four basic tasks:

+> to read the input; to interpret and convert the input as required; to keep
+> the document flowing smoothly from line to line, column to column, and page
+> to page, unless otherwise instructed; and to break this automatic flow as
+> directed [@berns_description_1969, 141].

-The idea format must not be reduced to the mere application of visual style to words.
-Formatter designers from TROFF to FORMAT explicitly describe their programs in terms of instrumental *control*.
-For example, Richard Berns, the IBM engineer-developer of FORMAT, writes that in his program, "text control" aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed."
-In FORMAT, the document consists of text and intermixed "command words" [@berns_description_1969, 141].
-The *TROFF User's Manual* describes text processing in terms of accepting "lines of text interspersed with lines of format control information" [@kernighan_troff_1992, 3].
-Because format concerns both meaning-carrying and purely decorative elements, text control can involve operations like "replace word," "make invisible," or "insert file."
-These commands intertwine with "free-form" abstract and ideational content at the formatting level, to come apparent in the "viewing" stage of text processing, where the layers flatten across "a two-dimensional space" in view of the user.
-In this onion-like, layered way formatting instructions govern the reification of abstract content models into specific documents, shaping the idea in the process of becoming a thing.
+*TROFF User's Manual* analogously describes text processing in terms of accepting "lines of text interspersed with lines of format control information" [@kernighan_troff_1992, 3].
+TROFF and FORMAT languages are thus a species of Turing computation.[^ln3-complete] They interpret input mixed with machine instruction, including codes that halt the process of interpretation.
+Text control can involve operations like "replace word," "make invisible," or "insert file."
+Such commands intertwine with "free-form" content at the formatting level.
+They become apparent in the "viewing" stage of text processing, where the layers flatten across two-dimensional space.
+Formats thus envelop the text instrumentally.
+They govern the reification of abstract content models into document objects.
+They shape ideas in the process of becoming a thing.

-## Smart Contracts
+[^ln3-complete]: TROFF at least is actually Turing complete according to
+@raymond_art_2003, 195.

-Reading for format involves the reconstruction of rules that govern the transformation of text, thereby creating a notion of literal surface and depth that differs from their figurative senses.
-Metaphorically speaking, textual depth refers to concealed structures of meaning, literary formulae, signification, or ideology.
+Reading for format therefore involves the reconstruction of rules that govern the transformation of text.
+It delaminates textual composites into layers of content, spatial arrangement, and machine instruction.

+Format further necessitates the notion of document depth, distinct from the metaphorical uses of the word in the discussion on surface reading, where it refers to concealed structures of meaning, literary formulae, signification, or ideology [See @best_surface_2009].
 In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.

 The move between paper and such *composite media* carries with it a profound shift in the physical affordances of the everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other drives, keyboards, and screens.
-Networked textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
+Composite media extends into the third dimension, away from the reader and deep into the bowels of the machine.

-Stretched between the sites of its archive and its projection, the solid state drive and the screen, the inscription travels along a long "pipeline" of protocols, undergoing arbitrary transformations throughout.
+Stretched between the sites of storage and projection---screens and solid state drives---the inscription travels along a long "pipeline" of protocols, undergoing arbitrary transformations throughout.
 On one device, that pipeline may extend just a few inches, connecting disk storage to output display.
 On a networked device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative governance.
 The data that assembles the nearby object we call an electronic book may be stored on a server on the other side of the country.
 Whatever the case may be, the reader encounters the "protocol stack" from without on the periphery of the onion-like network.
 When paging through an electronic book, usually an OSI-compliant device, the reader has access only to the outputs emanating from the application layer, and, at that, only at the exposed "window" level of the document-object model.
 The perceived "content" therefore comprises only a small fraction of the underlying formal topology.
 What you see is far less than what you get.

+## Smart Contracts

 I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of